French Polynesia – Islands, Education, Tahiti, and Rate – from StateUniversity.com

 2 temporary teaching and research assistants.

-Le Collège La Mennais is a private Roman Catholic mixed secondary school in Papeete, Tahiti.
+Le Collège La Mennais is a private, Roman Catholic, mixed secondary school located in Papeete, Tahiti.